BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/03-Download-Models.md

 EOF
 ```

 Now download all the models you added to the queue.
+If any of the models are available on your Mmojo Share, they will be copied from there.
 ```
 mm-download-models.sh
-mm-backup-models.sh
 ```

 ---